bryanmcnett/aabo/README.md

 struct DOP8
 {
-  float min[4]; // not a tetrahedron, in same cacheline as float max[4]; // this, which isn't a tetrahedron.
+  float min[4]; // maybe not a tetrahedron, in same cacheline as float max[4]; // this, which maybe isn't a tetrahedron.
 };
 ```